For Authors

 g.
 Institutional author: (WHO 2006, p.
 96–99)

-1. List of references should be compiled alphabetically (and chronologically, starting with the earliest publication of a given author).
-References should be prepared in compliance with APA 6th Examples:
+7. The reference list should be compiled alphabetically (and chronologically, starting with the earliest publication of a given author).
+References should be prepared in compliance with APA Style.

 a.
 Academic journals, one author: